sanhozay/fgbuild/README.md

 $ fgbuild -cd Jan 1 2015
 </pre>

-To build with address sanitizer for checking leaks:
+To build with address sanitizer for checking leaks and debug symbols:

 <pre>
-$ fgbuild -cl
+$ fgbuild -clg
 </pre>